Given Up

 "Given Up" is a song by American rock band Linkin Park.
 The song was released as the fourth single from their third studio album, Minutes to Midnight.
-It was released on February 17, 2008 in the UK as a digital download.
-The song was not as much of a success as what was expected in the US, although it did manage to chart highly on the Alternative Songs music chart.
+It was released digitally worldwide on February 15, 2008, with the UK single release following in March 2008.
+The song was not as much of a success as what was expected in the US, although it peaked at number 4 on the US Alternative Airplay chart.
 Chester Bennington's ability to hold a note (a fry-screamed D5-B4) for 17 seconds (2:27-2:44) is considered the highlight of the song.

 Background

-"Given Up" made its live debut on April 28, 2007 in Berlin, Germany along with "No More Sorrow" and the hit single "What I've Done".
+"Given Up" made its live debut on April 28, 2007, in Berlin, Germany along with two other singles from the album: "No More Sorrow" and "What I've Done".
 Live performances of these three songs at the AOL sessions were released on AOL on May 5, 2007.
 The performance of the song is available on the "Bleed It Out" single.

 "Given Up" is one of the heaviest songs on the album.
 It notably features a seventeen-second-long scream by Chester Bennington before the final chorus, as well as a steady guitar riff for the choruses of the song.
-The scream was often split into two, eight-second long screams when performed live allowing Bennington to catch his breath, although he has completed the full scream in various live performances.
+The scream was frequently split into two, seven-and-a-half-second long screams when performed live allowing Bennington to catch his breath, although he has occasionally completed the full scream in various live performances.

 Speaking in a 2020 interview with Vulture.com, Mike Shinoda would explain how the 17-second scream came to be: